-The New York State Police have begun mailing to handgun permit holders a letter explaining the SAFE Act-required handgun recertification process.
+The New York State Police mailed to some handgun permit holders a letter explaining the SAFE Act-required handgun recertification process.
 The SAFE Act requires

-permit holders to recertify their permit’s status every five years.
+permit holders to recertify their permit status every five years.

 Failure to recertify by the deadline will result in revocation of your handgun permit.

 You MUST recertify even if you didn't get a letter from the State Police.
-As part of the recertification process, you the permit holder are required to confirm
+As part of the recertification process, you- the permit holder- are required to confirm

-postal mail using a paper form available at http://troopers.ny.gov/firearms
+or recertify by postal mail using a paper form available at http://troopers.ny.gov/firearms